beachmiles/JC3248W535EN-Touch-LCD/readme.md

     String coords = "X: " + String(touchX) + " Y: " + String(touchY);
     screen.clear(255, 255, 255);
     screen.prt(coords, 100, 240, 2);
+    screen.flush();  // HAVE TO USE THIS ANYTIME YOU WANT SCREEN TO UPDATE!

     delay(100);  // Small delay to prevent too many readings }